Self-Supervised Audio-Visual Representation Learning with Relaxed Cross-Modal Synchronicity: Experiments and Results

 \textbf{Audio Augmentations.} Similar to visual augmentations, we thoroughly investigate a variety of audio augmentations.
 Our audio augmentations include, Volume Jitter (VJ), Time and Frequency Masking (Mask) \cite{specaug}, Random Crop (RC) \cite{byol_audio}, and Time Warping (TW) \cite{specaug}.
-We also explore almost all the possible combinations of these augmentations, and present the results in Table \ref{tab:abl_aud_vid_aug}.
+We also explore almost all the possible combinations of these augmentations and present the results in Table \ref{tab:abl_aud_vid_aug}.
 Our findings show that time-frequency masking and random crop improve the top-1 accuracy by $17.25\%$ compared to the base variant.
-We also notice that time warping doesn't improve the performance and is also quite computationally expensive.
+We also notice that time warping doesn't improve performance and is also quite computationally expensive.
 Hence, going forward we do not use time warping during pretraining.
-We present the augmentation parameters and additional implementation details in Section \ref{supsec:augs}.

 \textbf{Audio-Visual Augmentations.} We conduct further experiments on a few combinations of augmentations in a \textit{multi-modal} setup.
-We pick the top performing augmentations obtained from the uni-modal variants and apply them concurrently.
+We pick the top-performing augmentations obtained from the uni-modal variants and apply them concurrently.
 The results are presented in Table \ref{tab:abl_aud_vid_aug} where we find that the results are consistent with the uni-modal setups, as the combination of MSC\dash HF\dash CJ\dash GS\dash GB\dash C and VJ\dash M\dash RC performs the best in comparison to the other combinations.
+Finally, We summarize the augmentation schemes used for pretraining and evaluation in Tables \ref{stab:summ_vid_aug} and \ref{stab:summ_aud_aug}.